redzuan86/epg/README.md

 No Problems.
 ## Solved problems
 - HITZ FM EPG Unavailable.
-  - Fixed: Re-added HITZ FM (aa6my)
+- BBC World News HD (String was not recognized as a valid DateTime)
+  - Now using SiteIni by aa6my ([See here](https://github.com/weareblahs/epg/issues/2#issuecomment-841613022)), most of the channels that returned "String was not recognized as a valid DateTime" are fixed.
+All of the EPG data should be working now.
 - Some channels unavailable on Astro.
   - Fixed: Changed the unavailable WebGrab ID from SD channel ID to HD channel ID.
-- BBC World News HD (String was not recognized as a valid DateTime)
-    - Changed the source to bbc.co.uk

 ## Updates
 FOUND: unifi PlayTV is powered by Huawei's Envision Video Platform.